TacoHorse/Solar-System-Quiz-App/README.md

 ### Created by Sean Cowan

 **The app is a simple quiz application asking basic questions about the solar system.**
+Specific requirements for the project assignment can be found in requirements.md and a repository of the questions asked can be found in questions.md

 # Concepts Covered
 * Research and Project Planning